 Great Chinese New Year Gifts Ideas

-Your Chinese New Year gift may be selected based on your income.
-Your gift does not have to be fancy, and food and drink is OK.
-Remember to put your gifts in a box or a bag (red and gold are the fortunate colors and white and black are taboo colors).
+In China your Chinese New Year is expected to be selected based on your income.
+Your gift does not have to be fancy, and food and drink is okay.
+Remember to put your gifts in a box or a bag.
+Red and gold are considered fortunate colors and white and black are taboo colors.

 If your Chinese hosts drink alcohol, preparing a nice bottle of alcohol could be a nice choice.

-If your male Chinese host smoke, find out what he likes.
-He will appreciate a nice carton of whatever it is.
+If your male Chinese host smokes, find out what he likes.
+He will appreciate a nice carton of whichever brand it is.

 Hat, Gloves, Scarf or Clothes

-If you are familiar with your hosts, you can prepare a hat, a pair of gloves, a scarf or clothes as a gift to the female seniors in your hosts’ family.
+If you are familiar with your hosts, you can prepare a hat, a pair of gloves, a scarf or some clothes as a gift for the seniors in your hosts’ family.

-Bring some candy with you during Chinese New Year; so that you can bring some happiness to the kids you come across.
+Take some candy with you during Chinese New Year; so that you can give some happiness to the kids you come across.

 Red Packets for Children

-If your Chinese hosts have children, do not forget to prepare some red packets (hong bao).
-Both the hosts and the children would appreciate that you know the tradition.
+If your Chinese hosts have children, do not forget to prepare some red packets (hongbao).
+Both the hosts and the children would appreciate it if you know the tradition.